-We are responsible for (1) obtaining a sufficient understanding of internal control over financial reporting and compliance to plan the audit, (2) testing whether FCIC/RMA's financial management systems substantially comply with FFMIA requirements referred to above, and (3) testing compliance with certain provisions of laws, regulations, contracts, and grant agreements that have a direct effect on the determination of material amounts and disclosures in the financial statements.
+We are responsible for (1) obtaining a sufficient understanding of internal control over financial reporting and compliance to plan the audit, (2) testing whether FCIC/RMA's financial management systems substantially comply with FFMIA requirements referred to above, and (3) testing compliance with certain provisions of laws, regulations, contracts, and grant agreements that have a direct effect on the determination of material amounts and disclosure in the financial statements.

 We did not evaluate all internal controls relevant to operating objectives as broadly established by FMFIA, such as those controls relevant to preparing statistical reports and ensuring efficient operations.
 We limited our internal control testing to controls over financial reporting and compliance.
-Because of inherent limitations in internal control, misstatements due to error or fraud, losses, or noncompliance may nevertheless occur and not be detected.
-We also caution that projecting our audit results to future periods is subject to a risk that controls may become inadequate because of changes in conditions or that the degree of compliance with controls may deteriorate.
-In addition, we caution that our internal control testing may not be sufficient for other purposes.
+Because of inherent limitations, internal control over financial reporting may not prevent, or detect and correct, misstatements due to fraud or error.

 We did not test compliance with all laws, regulations, contracts, and grant agreements applicable to FCIC/RMA.
-We limited our tests of compliance to certain provisions of laws, regulations, contracts, and grant agreements that have a direct effect on the determination of material amounts and disclosures in the financial statements that we deemed applicable to FCIC/RMA's financial statements for the fiscal year ended September 30, 2017.
-We caution that noncompliance may occur and not be detected by these tests and that such testing may not be sufficient for other purposes.
-Also, our work on FFMIA would not necessarily disclose all instances of noncompliance with FFMIA requirements.
+We limited our tests of compliance to certain provisions of laws, regulations, contracts, and grant agreements that have a direct effect on the determination of material amounts and disclosure in the financial statements that we deemed applicable to FCIC/RMA's financial statements for the fiscal year ended September 30, 2018.
+We caution that noncompliance may occur and not be detected by these tests.